Introduction

 The move went smoothly, and I was excited about living in Budapest.
 The previous experience in studying abroad also facilitated me to settle here.
 In late August, we started our journey at the junior camp, where we got to know each other in a friendly atmosphere.
 During our first office meeting, we discussed the plan for the upcoming year with our coordinator.

-Regarding the flat I managed it together with my colleague who was already in CEA but new students can rely on CEA or senior colleagues for assistance if they are on their own initially.
+As for accommodation, we arranged it together with a colleague who was already working at CEA UM, but new students can also rely on CEA UM or more experienced colleagues if this poses a difficulty at the beginning.

-I am keen on continuing an academic career after the program, and I believe CEA can facilitate this goal through its extensive network.
-Additionally, I would also like to work with the Polish Ministry of Energy or nuclear regulatory authority, which would allow me to use my theoretical knowledge in a practical environment.
-Overall, CEA enables me to envision a bright future for my career.
+After the programme, I would like to continue my academic career, and I believe that CEA UM, with its extensive network, can help facilitate this goal.
+In addition, I would also like to work at the Polish Ministry of Energy or at the nuclear regulatory authority, where I could apply my theoretical knowledge in a practical environment.
+Overall, CEA UM is an institution that enables me to envision a successful career for myself.

 Was there anything you worried about before you came?